MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 Using Data sources metrics, Workplace Analytics administrators and data analysts can:

 * Get a high-level view of the data that is available for analysis.
-* Verify that the organizational data they need for their specific analysis are available, and work with internal suppliers of the data (HR information system administrators, line of business (LOB) system administrators, or data analysts) to verify the necessary data has been loaded as expected.
+* Verify that the organizational data they need for their specific analysis is available, and work with internal suppliers of the data (HR information system administrators, line of business [LOB] system administrators, and data analysts) to verify the necessary data has been loaded as expected.
 * Verify that the data is of sufficient quality to analyze the business problem.

 ## Data sources summary